adamgonzo/Bay-City-New-Site/README.md

   - **Residential and Commercial Sections:**
     - Choose between residential and commercial services right from the home page.
     - Click "More Information" to navigate to detailed pages for each category.
-  - **Projects:**
-    - Browse through our completed projects.
-    - Interested in a project?
-Click "Free Estimate" to get started.
   - **Information and Services:**
     - Find information about our services directly on the home page.
     - Quick access to our contact form for further inquiries.